 prob the most prettest campground aroumd

-Thos was a great place!
-No electricity of water but well worth it.
-We had a spot just about the lake and plenty of room to fo whatever we wanted!
+This was a great place!
+No electricity or running water but well worth it.
+We had a spot just above the lake and plenty of room to do whatever we wanted!

 Gracious camp hosts, nice level grounds for tents, plenty of firewood for sake and the most beautiful views anywhere.
 My husband and I spent a quiet weekend, relaxing, shore fishing and spending quality time together.
 Perfect!
 The onoy thing that would make it better are shower houses